CX-Box/cxbox-doc/docs/widget/fields/field/multipleSelect/multipleSelect.md

 `MultipleSelect` is a component that allows to select multiple values from dropdown list of predefined values

 !!! tip
-    For this field type let's talk about number of rows in popup and number of selected rows.
-Number of rows in popup: Use for dictionaries or slowly-growing entities, e.g. no more than 1000 values (all values are loaded in memory).
-Otherwise, use multivalue
-Number of selected rows: same limits as for 'Number of rows in popup'
+    For this field type let's talk about number of rows in popup and number of selected rows.Number of rows in popup: Use for dictionaries or slowly-growing entities, e.g. no more than 1000 values (all values are loaded in memory).
+Otherwise, use multivalue.Number of selected rows: same limits as for 'Number of rows in popup'

 ## Basics
 [:material-play-circle: Live Sample]({{ external_links.code_samples }}/ui/#/screen/myexample251){:target="_blank"} ·